Business Tax Frequently Asked Questions

 Yes.
 If your consultancy is based from a location in the City, a Business Tax Certificate will be required for that location.
 The number of clients and where they are located does not have any bearing on whether a Business Tax Certificate is required since the requirement applies to your business.

-If you sell tangible personal property, you are required to obtain a Seller's Permit from the State Board of Equalization (SBE) for the purpose of collecting and reporting sales tax to the State of California.
-To obtain a Seller's Permit contact the SBE at (800) 400-7115 or you can apply in person at 15015 Avenue of Science, suite 200, San Diego, CA 92128.
+If you sell tangible personal property, you are required to obtain a Seller's Permit from the California Department of Tax and Fee Administration (CDFTA) for the purpose of collecting and reporting sales tax to the State of California.
+To obtain a Seller's Permit contact the CDTFA at (800) 400-7115, visit the CDTFA website for online registration information.
+You can also apply in person at 15015 Avenue of Science, suite 200, San Diego, CA 92128.